TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

-  (in the case of differential expression analysis of whole transcriptome data, there will often be 10s of thousands of simultaneous tests, and in genome-wide association studies, the number of hypotheses can reach into the millions), an FWER cutoff of 0.05 means there is a 5% chance that one or more positive results in the set of positive results will turn out to be wrong.
-By contrast, an FDR cutoff of 0.05 means that 5% of all the returned positive results are expected to be wrong by chance.
-Therefore, the FWER is the right choice when each individual hypothesis test is considered equally critical, while the FDR is a better choice in cases where you want to reduce the false positive rate, but are still willing to accept a small proportion of false posivites.
-The advantage of using FDR is that the tests retain more power: that is they can detect smaller deviations from the null hypothesis for a given sample size and noise level.
+  (in the case of differential expression analysis of whole transcriptome data, there will often be 10s of thousands of simultaneous tests, and in genome-wide association studies, the number of hypotheses can reach into the millions), an FWER cutoff of `0.05` means there is a 5% chance that one or more positive results in the set of positive results will turn out to be wrong.
+By contrast, an FDR cutoff of `0.05` means that 5% of all the returned positive results are expected to be wrong by chance.
+This generally allows the FDR approach to be less likely to return a false negative result as the FWER approach, but more likely to return false positives.
+Therefore, the FWER approach is preferred when controlling the false positive rate is more important than controlling the false negative rate, while the FDR is a better approach when false negatives are a greater concern.
+Ideally, one should use a preselected cutoff no higher than `0.05` for either approach when reporting individual positive results.
+For applications like feature selection, the cutoff can be tuned to optimize final model performance (judged with an independent test set).

 Both approaches have several algorithms associated with them.
 Two common algorithms for FWER control are the **Bonferroni** and the **Holm-Bonferroni**